thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 ## Exercise 1.5.9

 **Trees and Tries** [[TODO: I'm probably splitting these off into separate Tree and Trie subsections rather than keeping them together]]

+If we pick keys so that we can *sort* them instead of merely comparing them for equality, we could use a tree structure rather than a linear list.

 ## Exercise 1.5.10